Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: Summary and outlook

-In summary, our work revealed the following key results. (i) We examined how the $\Z_2$ flux pairs with variable length $d$ lead to superlattice formation.
-These superlattices introduce low-energy Majorana bands with intriguing topological properties, including Dirac-like excitations or flat-band degeneracy. (ii) We constructed a novel $\Z_2$ gauge-mediated tight-binding model for Majorana Wannier orbitals.
-This involved introducing a gauge potential in the low-energy Hamiltonian through a superexchange-like potential arising from virtual hopping to the eliminated high-energy energy levels.
-Conditions are deduced under which the superexchange potential acts as a TB gauge field for Majorana hoppings within the lattice.
-Importantly, it satisfies a flux-presentation constraint that matches the original supercell Hamiltonian.
-This method of introducing gauge fields directly in the Hamiltonian offers several advantages over traditional geometric terms introduced in the wavefunction description. (iii) We analyzed how the Berry curvature and quantum metric of the effective theory evolve as flat bands form with increasing nearest-neighbor hopping.
-Notably, we discovered a novel critical point where the quantum metric diverges, suggesting a phase transition between $C=\pm 1$ phases within the same band.
-This behavior is a hallmark of flat bands with extensive degeneracy.
-Since this transition occurs in the non-interacting theory, we propose that it signifies a state of maximal entanglement between low-energy and high-energy bands. (iv) Finally, we leveraged the existence of flat bands with a divergent quantum metric to develop a mean-field theory for a gauge-invariant Majorana density wave order.
-The resulting split Chern bands enable us to achieve partial filling with a gapped spectrum relative to other Majorana bands.
+We applied our framework to Majorana orbitals in the flux-crystalline phase of the Kitaev model, focusing on their interaction effects and fractional Chern states through a mean-field method.
+While the full dispersion of Majorana bands in various flux superlattices of the Kitaev model has been extensively studied \cite{Nasu2021,Koga2023,Batista2019,Vojta2021,Vidal_2024,Trebst_2014}, a crucial missing piece has been a proper tight-binding description, including the quantum metric and the emergence of fractional Chern states.
+Our work fills this gap with several key advancements: (a) We constructed a TB model for Majorana orbitals by introducing a geometric potential $-$ arising from virtual hopping to eliminate high-energy states $-$ and systematically derived both quadratic and quartic interactions mediated by this potential.
+We also elucidated the conditions under which these potentials manifest as a $\Z_2$ gauge field and quantum metric, ensuring flux preservation and consistency with the original supercell Hamiltonian. (b) We then analyzed the evolution of the Berry curvature and quantum metric of the effective theory as flat bands emerge with increasing nearest-neighbor hopping.
+Strikingly, we uncovered a novel critical point where the quantum metric diverges, signaling a phase transition between $C=\pm 1$ phases within the same band.
+This hallmark of flat bands with extensive degeneracy suggests, even at the non-interacting level, a state of maximal entanglement between low- and high-energy states. (c) Finally, building on the existence of flat bands with a divergent quantum metric, we developed a mean-field theory to describe a gauge-invariant Majorana density wave order.
+The resulting split Chern bands enable partial filling with a gapped spectrum relative to other Majorana bands.
+This mean-field theory provides an analytically tractable framework for understanding fractional Chern insulator states in these fascinating systems.